 The hospital team is dedicated to providing the best possible care and service to you.
 Our goal is to meet and exceed your expectations.
 If, in your opinion, we are not doing that, we want you to tell us!
-If your nurse or your unit’s nursing supervisor cannot resolve your concern, we invite you or your representative to contact our Patient Satisfaction Representative at ext.
-3770 from inside the hospital or 215-487-5572 from outside the hospital.
+If your nurse or your unit’s nursing supervisor cannot resolve your concern, we invite you or your representative to contact our Patient Satisfaction Representative at 215-487-4511 from outside the hospital.

 The Quality Assurance department is responsible for assuring that patients receive competent care.
 The department reviews the care provided by physicians, nurses and all support staff to insure that the care is of the highest quality and that all procedures are necessary and appropriate.
 The department implements strict policies to prevent infection in patients; works with an organizational team to plan for each patients readiness to return home; and provides health insurance and managed care companies with accurate information.

 Social workers assist patients and families in finding solutions to problems associated with illness and hospitalization.
 The staff is available to assist patients with placement in nursing homes, assisted living facilities, personal care homes as well as and long or short-term rehabilitation facilities; inpatient or outpatient treatment for substance abuse or psychiatric programs; geriatric services; transportation; meals-on-wheels; in-home and many other support services.
-For assistance please call ext.
-4518 from inside the hospital or 215-487-4518 from outside.
-For patients in the Rehabilitation Unit call 215-509-6813, and in the Geropsychiatric Unit call 215-509-6811.
+For assistance, please call 215-487-4569.

 In addition to doctors and nurses, every one of our more than 600 employees plays an important role during your stay with us.
 These employees serve in such departments as Environmental Services (Housekeeping), Financial Counseling, Home Care, Infection Control, Laboratory, Maintenance, Medical Records, Nutrition Services, Physical, Occupational and Speech Therapy, Patient Safety, Pharmacy, Quality Management, Radiology, Respiratory Care, and Security.